 If you plan to connect your solar system to the local utility grid, you can sell them electricity that you don’t use through the net metering system.
 One form of solar energy production incentive is for utilities to buy your surplus solar-generated electricity at high rates.

 Net metering is an effective system that allows the most efficient use of electricity in a given area.
-When you connect to the network, there will be times when you’re not using much power that you can watch your meter running backward.
+When you connect to the network and you’re not using much power, you can watch your meter run backward.
 Just imagine how satisfying that is!

 Admittedly, this kind of subsidy doesn’t lower the purchase cost of your solar system, but it reduces your electrical costs still further and speeds up the time it takes to pay off the purchase of your solar system.